 - Open the Code42 app.

-- Click Details next to the device containing your new or updated files.
+- (Code42 app version 6.8.2 and earlier) Click Details next to the device containing your new or updated files.

 - Click Run backup now next to the destination to which you want to back up your new or updated files.

-If a backup is currently in progress, the option to Run backup now is unavailable.
+- Code42 app version 6.8.2 and earlier: If a backup is in progress, the option to Run backup now is replaced by the Pause option.
+For more information about pausing backups, see Pause backups and downloads.

 If the Code42 app is set to back up only between specific times (for example, between 10 p.m. and 6 a.m.), you can only start a manual back up within that time frame.
 However, once started, a manual backup will continue until it’s complete, even if it extends beyond the scheduled backup window’s end time.